bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 	* There's a few drivers I had to write for this, I'll submit a patch eventually.
 	* Everything else is licensed as permissively as possible
 	* Yes 'Open Hardware' means more than PDFs of schematics
+	* Source files available for $2 USD to cover [the cost of media](https://bbenchoff.github.io/pages/atapi.html).
 * Low Price!
 	* It costs $10,000 USD to build one of these
 	* The ten thousandth one costs $15